stypr/clubhouse-py/README.md

 1. Please DO NOT request PR for minor (documentation|typo|paragraph) changes.
 All of them will be rejected and closed.
 2. Check closed [issues](https://github.com/stypr/clubhouse-py/issues?q=is%3Aissue+is%3Aclosed) before asking a question / feature request.
+3. There is no need to add Dockerfile, change .gitignore, etc. What kind of PR we need is adding endpoints that are actually working

 ## Clubhouse API written in Python